 The Conclusion

-Debunking Myths: Understanding Counterfeit N64 Games
+Myth Busting:: Understanding Counterfeit N64 Games

-- Myth: All reproduction cartridges are identical to the Authentic Games?
+- Myth: All reproduction cartridges are identical to the Authentic Games.

 - Though some reproduction cartridges may look similar, they differ noticeably in weight, shell quality, and internal components.